 CIRCCOLL Sample: Demonstrates a Collection/Enumeration

-The CIRCOLL sample shows how to implement a collection/enumeration of objects using ATL.
+The CIRCOLL sample shows how to implement a collection/enumeration of objects by using ATL.

 The CIRCCOLL attributes sample is the attributed version of this sample.